Container Gardening for Beginners – How to Start a Container Garden

 • Elevate bases to dry faster underfoot

-• Upsize one class when dry-down is midday
+• Upsize one class when dry-down hits before midday

-• Add shade 2-4 pm during heat spikes
+• Add shade from 2-4 pm during heat spikes

 FAQs